ilyub/BACKUP-2022-09-06-typescript-facades/docs/interfaces/datetime.Facade.md

 ▸ `Readonly` **time**(): `number`

-Returns current date/time as a number of milliseconds.
+Returns current date as a number of milliseconds.

 #### Returns

 `number`

-Current date/time.
+Number of milliseconds.

 ___